davidakennedy/a11yweekly.com/_src/pages/index.md

 ## Make a suggestion

 Have a suggestion for something I should include in Accessibility Weekly?
 Email it to <hello@a11yweekly.com>.
+[What makes a good link for the newsletter](/good-links/)?